 Types of Niacinamide

 First of all, she said, don’t make the mistake of buying niacin, because it is not the same thing, and niacin can cause flushing.
 That was easy to understand, but when I went shopping and looked up some studies, I saw that niacinamide and nicotinamide were used interchangeably.
 She said not to worry, they are the same thing.

 Then something ELSE confusing popped up.
 It was a product called Tru Niagen that makes itself sound like the fountain of youth.
 This kind of thing makes me suspicious.
-I first got niacinamide at my local Whole Foods.
+I first got niacinamide for my skin cancer at my local Whole Foods.
 When I ran out, I checked it out on Amazon, and there are so many manufacturers I wasn’t sure which one to get.

 I settled on one, and then below it I saw a bottle of Tru Niagen and this line: Sponsored products related to Nutricost Niacinamide (Vitamin B3) 500mg, 240 Capsules… (What's this?)
 Clicking on “what’s this” takes you here: “Sponsored Products are advertisements for products sold on Amazon.
 When you click on a Sponsored Product ad, you will be taken to an Amazon detail page where you can learn more about the product and purchase it.
 The full name of the sponsored product is TRU NIAGEN Nicotinamide Riboside - Patented NAD Booster for Cellular Repair and Energy.”

 So what is a NAD, and what is a NAD booster?